 Now take the dough brain and dump it back into the mixer bowl.
 The bowl you have lightly oiled/greased/sprayed even though I forgot to mention it.
 Then cover with plastic wrap:

-NOW open the microwave door, and quickly put the bowl in.
+NOW open the microwave door, and quickly put the bowl in (leave the container of hot water in with it).
 Close the door, and leave it closed for the next 45 minutes.
 This is your “first rise”.

 ** A WORD OF SERIOUS WARNING **